enclavewow/enclavewow.github.io/_posts/2024-04-18-guildstructure.md

 - Raiders: members raiding in the main progression roster (RSM)
 - Members

-(*)Guardian rank will be introduced with the new expansion.
+> Guardian rank will be introduced with the new expansion.
+{: .prompt-info }

 These ranks are expected to change when Cataclysm Classic launches.
 Head over to [Cataclysm Changes](https://enclavewow.github.io/categories/cataclysm/) category to see the latest updates.